D. P. Sharma: Early life and career

 Son of a small farmer Ninua Ram Sharma, Durga Prasad Sharma was born in Samona village of Rajakhera Tehsil in Rajasthan, India.
 He was the youngest brother of the second number among 5 brothers and 3 sisters.
 His left arm and right leg are affected by post-polio syndrome.
 After completing his primary level education, he had to walk 18 kilometers daily from his village Samona to attend the school in Rajakhera.
 Later he completed his degree-level education (BSc) from Government College Dholpur, Master of Computer Application (MCA), Master of Technology (M.Tech.) in Information Technology, as well as Ph.D.
 (Intranetwares) from University of Rajasthan, India.

 In 1994, Sharma joined a national advocacy campaign for the new disabled welfare and rehabilitation legislation in India which resulted in a new law passed by the Indian Parliament, "Equal Opportunity, Protection of Rights and Full Participation Act 1995".

 In 2000, Sharma became Assistant Professor of Computer Science & Informatics and later promoted to Associate Professor and a Full Professor.

-Sharma is an expatriate research adviser at the Université Paris-Saclay, France, University of Hildesheim Germany, Rajasthan Technical University, Kota (India).
+Sharma is an expatriate research adviser at the Arba Minch University, Université Paris-Saclay, France, University of Hildesheim Germany, Rajasthan Technical University, Kota (India).
 He has been serving as an honorary adviser to an international educational program run by Vrije Universiteit Brussel (Belgium).

 Global work

-Sharma has served with United Nations autonomous organizations such as the UNDP, ILO, and the IGF, —an initiative launched by the United Nations to democratize Internet governance.
+Sharma has served with United Nations autonomous organizations such as the UNDP, ILO, UNESCO and the IGF, —an initiative launched by the United Nations to democratize Internet governance.
 Commenting on the current state of the Internet, Sharma remarked, 'It’s ironic that the Internet, which once served as a groundbreaking channel to democratize people’s voices globally, is now struggling to achieve democratic governance itself.